$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 • Premium Lounge access: ₦50,000–₦80,000 (Lagos Victoria Island or Ikeja).
 This buys you a quieter environment plus the ability to submit corrected or missing documents until 16:00 on the same day — which functions as a practical insurance policy against document errors

-• Super Priority: £1,000 for a 24-hour decision, where available
+• Super Priority: £1,000 for a decision by the end of the next working day, where available

 • Keep My Passport service: ₦35,000–₦50,000.
 Useful for professionals who need to travel to Ghana, Rwanda, or the UAE while UKVI is processing their file